Appointments with our Therapists may be booked online by using our Booking Calendar.

 Feel free to contact the offices to book an appointment or if you need any help with the system.
 Our wonderful assistants will be pleased to help you.
 If you do not receive an email confirming the appointment, it has not been booked, so please contact us so that we can help you.

 We gladly accept cash, Interac, Visa and Mastercard.
 We respect your time, and hope that you can respect ours.
 Your appointment is reserved just for you.
 If you need to cancel, please give us the courtesy of 12 hours notice.
-Last minute cancellations will be charged $37, while missed appointments will be charged the full service fee.
+Last minute cancellations will be charged $40, while missed appointments will be charged the full service fee.
+The late cancellation fee is waived if the appointment is filled.

 We understand that last minute changes can happen, so if you will not be able to attend your appointment, feel free to send a friend in your place.